startoy/legacy-contracts.js/README.md

 Debugging information will display on `stderr` if the library is run with `NODE_DEBUG=eris` in the environment.

+## Support

+If you would like help using this library to construct smart contract applications, please see Monax's [Premium Support & Education](https://monax.io/packages/) offering.

 ## Web3 licence

 This library is built on [web3.js](https://github.com/ethereum/web3.js).
 Here is the web3.js licence: